 8. Drink Tea at America’s only Tea Plantation

-I had no idea that tea was grown in the US, something I learned when we took a tour of the Charleston Tea Plantation – the only place in the US where tea is actually grown.
+I had no idea that tea was grown in the US, something I learned when we took a tour of the Charleston Tea Garden – the only place in the US where tea is actually grown.

 You can take a tour of the factory to see how tea is grown, hop on a trolley for a tour of the plantation itself, and spend time drinking unlimited amounts of delicious tea, both hot and cold, in the gift shop.
 There’s a fee for the tour.

 Whilst you’re out here, do be sure to stop off at the stunning Angel Oak, one of the oldest Live Oak trees in the US!